Learn how to identify teacher burnout and what you can do to help.

 Identifying Teacher Burnout in the Classroom

 Talk to students, and observe the classroom.
 This is where a teacher spends most of their time, and students are the first to notice when a teacher has lost their shine.

 2. Pop in for unscheduled visits throughout the year.

 See if teachers are actively engaged with their students — as opposed to reading the same old handouts and droning out the same script for every class, day after day, week after week, year after year.

 Provide a safe space and resources for teachers who are experiencing burnout.
 Get your staff together for some team-building exercises so that they feel supported, and not isolated.

 4. Provide tools and supports for success.

-Lastly, to reduce burnout among teachers, give them the tools they need to succeed — whether that tool is additional training on how to handle stress, professional development aimed to teach time management and self-efficacy skills, or online mental health training and therapy.
+Lastly, to reduce burnout among teachers, give them the tools they need to succeed — whether that tool is additional training on how to handle stress, professional development aimed to teach time management and self-efficacy skills, mental health training and therapy, or classroom management software.